NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_3.rst.txt

 Example 3
 =========

-Example 3 shows how **pyrecodes** can integrate with the `SimCenter's R2DTool <https://github.com/NHERI-SimCenter/R2DTool>`_ and assess housing resilience of a community to a scenario earthquake.
+Example 3 shows how **pyrecodes** can integrate with the `SimCenter's R2DTool <https://github.com/NHERI-SimCenter/R2DTool>`_, automatically build a **pyrecodes** model based on R2DTool's outputs and assess housing resilience of a community to a scenario earthquake.

 The example is based on `R2DTools's Example 1 <https://nheri-simcenter.github.io/R2D-Documentation/common/user_manual/examples/desktop/E1BasicHAZUS/README.html>`_.
 R2D Tool outputs initial post-earthquake damage states of all buildings in the considered region following a hypothetical earthquake. **pyrecodes** takes this information and simulates regional recovery considering impeding factors and resource constraints.
 Further details can be found `here <https://doi.org/10.1016/j.rcns.2022.03.001>`_.